In this Article...quick links

 6. Managing questions

-Speaking of involving the audience, you’ll probably find that when you present in-person, people will be more inclined to ask questions and possibly even challenge you, your thought process and your recommendations during your presentation.
+Speaking of involving the audience, you’ll probably find that when you change from virtual to face to face presenting, people will be more inclined to ask questions and possibly even challenge you, your thought process and your recommendations during your presentation.

 Presenters often worry about audience questions, but they shouldn’t – if people are asking questions, it proves that they’re listening and interested.
 The trick is to know how to manage questions effectively.
 Here’s 5 steps for answering questions: